The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Introduction

-A great deal of work has been dedicated to developing tests for conditional independence.
-That is, testing whether two random vectors $X$ and $Y$ are independent given a third random vector $Z$.
-Unfortunately, conditional independence tests often fail to control the Type I error in finite samples, as shown in the numerical simulations from \textcite{shah_gcm_2020}.
-Additionally, they prove that conditional independence testing is fundamentally impossible without making further assumptions; see Section~\ref{subsection:discuss_no_free_lunch} in the supplement for more discussion.
+Unfortunately, conditional independence tests often fail to control the Type I error in finite samples.
+The groundbreaking work of \textcite{shah_gcm_2020} proves that conditional independence testing is impossible without making further assumptions.
+For more discussion of the hardness of conditional independence testing, see Section D in the supplement.

 \textcite{shah_gcm_2020} proposed a conditional independence test based on the \textit{generalized} \textit{covariance} \textit{measure} (GCM), which is a suitably normalized sum of the products of the residuals from the regressions of $X$ on $Z$ and $Y$ on $Z$.
 Our conditional independence test can be considered a GCM-type test for the nonstationary nonlinear time series setting.
 As we will discuss, moving to this complex setting introduces several challenges and requires completely different techniques from those used in the original GCM test.